MLDA-NTU/remote-gpu-guide/README.md

 git config user.email=”andrew@gmail.com”
 ```

-Download files from the web with wget
+#### Download files from the web

+Use `wget`

 ```bash
 wget <download link>
 ```

-Download files from Google Drive.
-For small files, you can still download them with wget.
+#### Download files from Google Drive

+For small files, you can still download them with `wget`.
 However, there are usually problems with downloading large files from Google Drive.
 In this case, you should use `gdown`, a Python package

 ```bash
 pip install gdown